RaviTambade/SDM/TestAutomation.md

 * It takes care of its own dependencies and mock data
 * It always returns the same result for the same input
 * It should be self-explanatory, maintainable, and readable

+## Integration Testing
+Once all the components or modules are working independently, then we need to check the data flow between the dependent modules is known as integration testing.

+### Guidelines for Integration Testing

+1. We go for the integration testing only after the functional testing is completed on each module of the application.
+2. We always do integration testing by picking module by module so that a proper sequence is followed, and also we don't miss out on any integration scenarios.
+3. First, determine the test case strategy through which executable test cases can be prepared according to test data.
+4. Examine the structure and architecture of the application and identify the crucial modules to test them first and also identify all possible scenarios.
+5. Design test cases to verify each interface in detail.
+6. Choose input data for test case execution.
+Input data plays a significant role in testing.
+6. If we find any bugs then communicate the bug reports to developers and fix defects and retest.
+7. Perform positive and negative integration testing.